-In Your Job in Germany, Theodor Geisel (himself a German-American) created a film that advised soldiers to remain suspicious of the German people.
+In Your Job in Germany (Local Identifier: 111-OF-8), Theodor Geisel (himself a German-American) created a film that advised soldiers to remain suspicious of the German people.
 The film portrays warfare as part of the national culture of Germany and is a fascinating document of how the U.S. military planned to handle the occupation.

 The message of Your Job in Germany is anything but subtle.
 According to the film, Army personnel should be on guard at all times because all Germans are a “potential source of trouble”.
 Youth in particular are singled out as the nation’s next big threat.
 The job in Germany is to prevent “Chapter 4”, or the next war.
 As the narrator intones, “The German people are not our friends.”

 In fact, in one of the harshest passages of Geisel’s script, viewers are advised that even Germans who appear to regret their nation’s actions during World War II should not be taken seriously:

 “They cannot come back into the civilized fold just by sticking out their hand and saying ‘sorry’.
 Sorry?
 Not sorry they caused the war; they’re only sorry they lost it.
 That is the hand that heiled Hitler; that is the hand that dropped the bombs on defenseless Rotterdam, Brussels, Belgrade.
 Don’t clasp that hand.
 It’s not the kind of a hand you can clasp in friendship.”